fast-safe-stringify vs json-stringify-safe vs safe-json-stringify vs safe-stable-stringify

 Use safe-stable-stringify when you need consistent output for the same input objects, especially in cases where the order of properties matters.
 This library ensures that the output is stable and predictable, making it ideal for testing and logging purposes.

-README for json-stringify-safe
+README for fast-safe-stringify

 Usage

-Takes the same arguments as JSON.stringify.
+The same as JSON.stringify.

 }